athomasq/athomasq.github.io/categories/investing/pitch-me.md

 * We do a **deep-dive meeting** during which you answer these questions.
 (Or you can answer them by email if you prefer).

-* I pass, or I commit to invest, and you accept using the [YC handshake](https://www.ycombinator.com/handshake/).
+* I pass, or I commit to invest, and you accept using the [YC handshake protocol](https://www.ycombinator.com/handshake/).

 * You send me the **investment docs and wire instructions**; I sign them and wire the funds.